-If the state is late reporting EOC test results prior to the scheduled final exams, online TN Ready End-Of-Course test results will not be utilized for student final exam grades in the tested EOC courses (Algebra I and II; English I, II, and III; Biology; U.S. History).
+If the state is late reporting EOC test results prior to the scheduled final exams, TN Ready End-Of-Course test results will not be utilized for student final exam grades in the tested EOC courses (Algebra I; Algebra II; English I, English II; Geometry; Biology; U.S. History).
 For these EOC impacted classes, a final exam in lieu of the missing EOC grade will not be required.
 The quarter three (50%) and quarter four (50%) grades will be averaged for the final semester two grade.
-However, students may choose to take a teacher-produced final exam during the established final exam schedule in an effort to raise their final grade.
+Students may choose to take a teacher-produced final exam during the established final exam schedule in an effort to raise their final grade.
 If this option is chosen, semester grades will be calculated: quarter three (37.5%), quarter four (37.5%), and final exam (25%).

 Attendance will be documented daily.
 Any make-up exams will be administered at the discretion of the teacher.
 Students may checkout at the conclusion of their last exam period of the day with written parental permission as outlined below: